UBC Sauder Distinguished Scholar

 B.A.
 (Honours) (Queen’s); LL.B.
 (UBC); LL.M.
 (UBC); Ph.D./S.J.D.
 (Joint Degree) (UBC/Toronto)

-Dr. Carol Liao is an Assistant Professor at the Allard School of Law.
-Prior to joining Allard, she was an Assistant Professor at the University of Victoria Faculty of Law, where she received the 2016 Law Students’ Society First Year Class Teaching Award.
-Her research focuses on business law, corporate governance, corporate social responsibility, law and economics, social enterprise law, business ethics, and access to justice.
+Dr. Carol Liao is an Assistant Professor at the Allard School of Law and the inaugural UBC Sauder Distinguished Scholar of the Peter P. Dhillon Centre for Business Ethics at the Sauder School of Business.
+Prior to joining Allard, Dr. Liao was an Assistant Professor at the University of Victoria Faculty of Law, where she received the 2016 Law Students’ Society First Year Class Teaching Award.
+Her research focuses on business law, corporate governance, corporate social responsibility, law and economics, social enterprise law, and business ethics.

 Prior to academia, Dr. Liao was a senior associate in the New York Mergers & Acquisitions Group of Shearman & Sterling LLP, a global law firm, where she represented public and private multinational corporations in a variety of transactional and governance matters.
 On behalf of the firm, she also served as a legal researcher for the Office of the Prosecutor on location at the United Nations International Criminal Tribunal of Rwanda, and was featured in the New York Law Journal for her pro bono asylum work.
 She is a former judicial clerk of the BC Court of Appeal.